ScienceOxford/shine-on/README.md

 # shine-on
-Files for the 1.5h Creative Computing Club, 'Shine On'
+Files for the 1.5h Creative Computing Club, 'Shine Design'

 Visit here for the instructions: <https://scienceoxford.github.io/shine-on/>